Resolution

 "Failed to find AWS IAM Credentials" error

-When the IAM role that you used to create the connector doesn't have the required permissions, you receive the following error message:
+If the IAM role that you used to create the connector doesn't have the required permissions, then you receive the following error message:

 To troubleshoot the preceding error message, review the access policies and trust relationship of the IAM role for the connector.
 For more information, see Understand service execution role.